Impressive reconstruction recalls the grandeur of the former Iwakuni Castle

-Construction of Iwakuni Castle began in 1601, but the castle was destroyed in 1615 on the orders of the shogun.
-You can walk around the ruins of the original fortress and learn its history as you explore the castle that stands here today, which was built in the mid-20th century.
+Construction of Iwakuni Castle began in 1601, but the structure was destroyed in 1615 on the orders of the shogun.
+You can walk around the ruins of the original fortress and learn its history as you explore the reconstructed castle that stands here today, which was built in the mid-20th century.

 Hike or take the ropeway for views across Iwakuni City.